nclol12/geebot/README.md

 # geebot
 My bot that i wrote on javascript

-You can freely modify the code but you need to mention that original code was done by me
+You can freely modify the code but you need to mention that original code was done by me and some other people especially thx
+CodeLyon for music player code